EtkoMcCooty/google-homepage/README.md

 - How to create grids and align elements using CSS grid
 - How to create flex containers and align elements using flexbox
+- How to use CSS grid and flexbox together
 - How to create a navbar
 - The basic git workflow
 - How to add material icons to my page